Medhurst Troughton

 Medhurst Albert Troughton (25 December 1839 – 1 January 1912) was an English cricketer who played first-class cricket for Kent and for amateur teams between 1862 and 1873.
 He was born in Milton-next-Gravesend, Kent and died at Kensington, London.
 He was a cousin of Lionel Troughton, who captained Kent before and after the First World War.

 Troughton was a right-handed middle-order batsman and an occasional right-arm under-arm slow bowler.
-He played in a couple of matches for the amateur "Gentlemen of Kent" side from 1862, but from 1864 to 1870 played in most of the first-class matches for the main Kent team.
+He played in a couple of matches for the amateur Gentlemen of Kent from 1862, but from 1864 to 1870 played in most of the first-class matches for the main Kent team.
 His best year as a batsman was 1865, when he scored 289 runs at an average of 24.08; the runs included his highest score, an innings of 87 in the match against Yorkshire.
-He returned to the Kent side for a single match against an eleven raised by W. G. Grace in 1873.
+He returned to the Kent team for a single match against an eleven raised by W. G. Grace in 1873.

 A brief obituary in The Times in 1912 credited him with the promotion of cricket in the Gravesend area and the secretaryship of "the Mid-Kent club".